stevenxchung/Web-Developer-Bootcamp/Section 39 - JavaScript - The Tricky Stuff/readme.md

 Why is our first House undefined?
 * We are not return anything from the function
-* We are explicitly binding the keyword 'this' or placing it inside of a declared object.
-This means the value of the keyword 'this' will be the global object.
+* We are explicitly binding the keyword *this* or placing it inside of a declared object.
+This means the value of the keyword *this* will be the global object.

-To fix this we introduce the keyword 'new' as follows:
+To fix this we introduce the keyword *new* as follows:

 ```javascript
 var firstHouse = new House(2, 2, 1000);